MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 "**/*TestCase.java" - includes all of its subdirectories and all Java filenames that end with "TestCase".
 ```

-Before attempting to upload to App Center Test, please make sure that running tests locally on your machine using Maven works:
+Before attempting to upload to App Center Test, make sure that running tests locally on your machine using Maven works:

 ```text
 ➜  AppiumTest git:(master) ✗ mvn verify